PLUNA: Nationalisation

 The airline became a wholly government-owned company on 12 November 1951.
-After World War II, PLUNA's fleet included two Douglas DC-2s which were operated on the Montevideo–Paysandú–Salto route until they were retired by 1951.
+After World War II, PLUNA's fleet included two Douglas DC-2s which were operated on the Montevideo–Paysandú–Salto route until they were retired in 1951.
 In the same year, a Douglas DC-3 and four de Havilland Herons were added to the fleet.
 The Herons only stayed in PLUNA's fleet for a short time and by 1957, they had been sold.
 The DC-3s remained in service much longer, and in 1971, the last four of them were sold to the Fuerza Aérea Uruguaya.

 São Paulo was added to the route network in January 1954.
 On 24 June 1958, the carrier entered the turbine era with the delivery of its first of three Vickers Viscounts four-engined turboprops purchased new from Vickers; it later acquired two Viscount 700s from Alitalia and three Viscount 800s from VASP.

 PLUNA's growth slowed considerably for the next three decades, but it entered the jet age soon after jets were introduced to the world, and added John F. Kennedy International Airport (JFK) in New York, and Miami to its destinations, using Boeing 707 and Boeing 737 aircraft.

-In the 1980s, PLUNA began flying to Madrid, Asunción, Rio de Janeiro and Santiago de Chile, but services to JFK and Miami were suspended.
+In the 1980s, PLUNA began flying to Madrid, Asunción, Rio de Janeiro and Santiago, but services to JFK and Miami were suspended.
 In the meantime, as the city of Punta del Este flourished as a major tourist destination, PLUNA benefited from that.
 During this time, an office was also opened in Tel Aviv, Israel.